We hope to offer more B-WET educator training in 2017. Stay tuned!

-Lake Champlain Maritime Museum has received a grant from the National Oceanic and Atmospheric Association (NOAA) to offer two free one-day teacher-training workshops in watershed science.
-During each of two workshops in October for teachers, environmental educators, and graduate students, LCMM and partnering institutions will demonstrate techniques and resources that educators can use to engage students with hands-on experience in evaluating the health of local waters.
+Lake Champlain Maritime Museum has received a grant from the National Oceanic and Atmospheric Association (NOAA) to offer three free one-day teacher-training workshops in watershed science.
+During each workshop for teachers, environmental educators, and graduate students, LCMM and partnering institutions will demonstrate techniques and resources that educators can use to engage students with hands-on experience in evaluating the health of local waters.

 Lake Champlain Maritime Museum and NOAA have teamed up with several other partners to offer a practicum for teachers wanting to offer their students hands-on experience in testing local waters and evaluating the health of watersheds leading into Lake Champlain.
-The one-day training (8:00am to 3:30pm) is free, pre-registration required; includes a localvore lunch.
+The one-day training (8:00am to 3:30pm) is free, pre-registration required.
 The training is recommended for teachers of grades 4-12, environmental educators teaching aquatic science, and for graduate students working toward teacher certification.

 Working with some of Vermont’s top experts in fisheries, invertebrates, mapping and in watershed science education, the Lake Champlain Maritime Museum is hosting these trainings that include fieldwork, up-to-date Champlain Basin context and resources, and exercises with mapping applications used for watershed assessment.